 - 10 Reasons for you to visit New Zealand

-New Zealand on every level is one of the most spectacular places on earth and we feel thoroughly grateful for being able to experience that.
-Most part of this country is untouched and pristine in all it’s natural glory.
+New Zealand on every level is one of the most spectacular places on earth and we feel thoroughly grateful for being able to have experienced that.
+Most part of the country is untouched and pristine in all it’s natural glory.
 From sun bouncing off the white glaciers to wild lupines covering the valley like Persian carpets.
-Not to mention all the delicious wines from numerous vineyards to choose from, all with their own distinct flavours by region and age.
-People of New Zealand are by now very familiar with tourists so it is not a surprise that at all times they are warm, friendly towards you and assuring that you have the best time there.
+Not to mention all the delicious wines from numerous vineyards to choose from and each one with their own distinct flavours by region and age.
+People of New Zealand are by now very familiar with tourists so it is not a surprise that at all times they are warm, friendly and assuring of the fact that you will have the best time there.

-With all that said; stunning landscape, fun and adventurous activities, amazing restaurants and wine culture has qualified New Zealand as one of the places that is fun and romantic at the same time for me and many honeymoon goers.
+With all that said; stunning landscape, fun and adventurous activities, amazing restaurants and wine culture has qualified New Zealand as one of the places that is fun and romantic at the same time, for families and honeymooners alike.
 If just lazing around by the beach or island getaways are not your ideal vacation to spend quality time with each other, then this isolated, a long flight away from most places around the world with maybe multiple stopovers along the route, will still be your best call and every bit worth it.

-We were in South New Zealand for good 12 days and covered the entire South Island by road following a route.
+We were in South New Zealand for good 12 days and drove around the southern part of the South Island by following a route.
 We made multiple stops to explore quaint towns and breathtaking landscapes along the way.
-It’s surprising how many lakes we came across on our route and each one of them different and beautiful in their own way with the sky exploding into a different shade with the time of the day and lakes turning from turquoise blue to a sapphire right before our eyes as the clouds move.
-It was all surreal and yet after twelve long days we are left craving for more.
+It’s surprising how many lakes we came across on our route and each one of them is different and beautiful in their own way.
+With the sky exploding into a different shade with the time of the day and water switching from turquoise blue to a sapphire right before our eyes as the sun plays pee-ka-boo.
+It was all surreal and yet after twelve long days in this magic land we are left craving for more.